ut-beg/LibTXNDCPy/README.md

 #Convert the sample object to the XML data.
 xmlText = samples.toNDCXmlString()

-#Do something with the excel data.
+#Do something with the XML data.
 print(xmlText)

 ```